 A type of site content that is stored in HTML pages, and changes only when an administrator edits the HTML document itself.

 A sticky mask is a special IP mask that you can configure on the BIG-IP Controller.
 This mask optimizes sticky persistence entries by grouping more of them together.

-In products that support caching, stripes are cacheable content subsets distributed among your cache servers.
+Cacheable content subsets distributed among your cache servers.

-transparent cache server
+transparent cache servers

 A node that appears as a router to other network devices, including the BIG-IP Controller.

 An IP address associated with one or more virtual servers managed by the BIG-IP Controller.